Msadr471/Msadr471/README.md

 Hi buddy 😎

-I'm an electronics engineering.
+I'm an electronics engineer.
 I'm currently working to increase my level of knowledge.
 I'm very interested in analog and digital circuits, especially analog, yes, I like analog more than digital!
 I don't like programming much!🤔.
 In these fields, every dear person needed my help **I'm at your service** 😎💙

 In the beginning, I am looking to build a **10kW solar power plant**⚡ for my house!